chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 | 2 | 201702 | 62192 | 233373 | 733 |
 | 3 | 201703 | 69931 | 259522 | 993 |

 Pageviews are relatively stable, with a slight dip in February but recovering in March.
-Transactions consistently increase over the three months, with a significant jump in March.
+Transactions consistently increase over the three months, with a significant jump in March. <br>
 The data suggests an upward trend in user engagement and transactions as the quarter progresses, which could be due to promotional activities or seasonal factors.

 #### Query 02: Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)